Orion Griffiths is one of the sturdy gymnasts who handle the revival's heavy lifting. |

 When the show was done, I was convinced that Pippin, and in particular its titular star, would be honored at the Tonys.
 Imagine my surprise to discover that, though Miller is nominated for her turn as the Leading Player, Matthew James Thomas has not been.
 It's an egregious oversight, particularly when Miller's work is completely one-noted while Thomas has brought excitement and depth to the usually shallow Pippin.

-that the Leading Player steamroll Pippin.
-HIS is the
+Someone should alert the Tony nominators that Matthew James Thomas has broken the tradition that the Leading Player steamroll Pippin.
+HIS is the true star turn. |

 Ah well, at least both Andrea Martin and Terrence Mann have received nods, as has Diane Paulus for pulling the pieces of a fairly messy show together to make a fully enjoyable and coherent production. \